 To access your Authored works, simply log in to Taylor & Francis Online, and you’ll see Authored works as an option in the left-hand menu.
 All the articles you have published on Taylor & Francis Online will be listed here, with their associated readership and citation data.
 You can also keep track of how many free eprints you have left, and easily post an eprint directly to Twitter, Facebook, or LinkedIn using the social share buttons.

-We offer a range of open access options.
+We offer a range of open access options, from open research platform F1000Research to hybrid and open access journals.
 You can either choose to publish “gold” OA or make your article available via “green” OA options.

 There are a lot of metrics that can allow you to measure impact, but knowing what each one can tell you and how to interpret the data can be challenging.
 We’ve put together some resources to help you to use and understand these metrics, and most importantly, how to use them in combination to build a full picture of the impact your research has had.